mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 ## Background
 ### Why cloud storage?
-When you're working by yourself on a relatively small project, you probably don't think too hard about data access and storage.
-Maybe the CSVs are in the same folder as your Jupyter Notebook or R scripts, or if you're fancy they're backed up to a hard drive.
+When you work alone on a small project, you probably don't think too hard about data storage.
+Maybe you have a few CSVs in the same folder as your Jupyter Notebook or R scripts, or if you're fancy they're backed up to a hard drive.

-But what happens when you want to share that data with someone, or have multiple people access it at the same time?
-It doesn't make sense to keep the data on your laptop and then take turns using your data.
-Maybe you decide to copy the data to each person's laptop.
-But if the files are large, this can take a while.
-And what if someone unknowingly modifies their copy of the data, meaning their analyses don't sync up with yours?
-Without a single source of truth, it can be really hard to debug the issue.
-And finally, what happens if someone leaves the project?
-They can just take their copy of the data with them, sharing it with competitors or malicious actors.
+But what happens when you want to add someone to your project?
+It doesn't make sense to keep the data on your laptop and take turns using your data.
+You could copy the data to each person's laptop, but this won't work if the files are larger than you or your teammate's hard drive.
+Also, it's a lot of trust to hand over all the data right away $-$ what if they leave, taking everything with them to share with competitors or malicious actors?

-Cloud storage is meant to address these issues.
-You're likely already familiar with Dropbox or Google Drive $-$ these services have become ubiquitous because it's now unthinkable to try sending data through an email or handing it over on a USB stick.
-Upload a file to Dropbox, send your friend a link to the file, and you're done.

-But cloud storage can go beyond this $-$ AWS and others provide [SDKs](https://www.ibm.com/cloud/blog/sdk-vs-api), or **software development kits** that allow you to interact with the cloud through code.
+Cloud storage is designed to address these issues.
+It's easy to share files, as well as fine-tune the access.
+It's also easy to integrate into code $-$ AWS and others provide [SDKs](https://www.ibm.com/cloud/blog/sdk-vs-api), or **software development kits** that allow you to interact with the cloud through code.
 So instead of needing to click and drag a file from Google Drive onto your Desktop, then load it into Python, you can pull it straight into Python with the `boto3` library.

-In this post we'll show you how to leverage S3, RDS, and DynamoDB.

 AWS guarantees ["five nines"](https://aws.amazon.com/blogs/publicsector/achieving-five-nines-cloud-justice-public-safety/), or 99.999% availability for justice and public safety customers, for example.
 (That means AWS guarantees it will be unavailable less than five minutes and 15 seconds per year.)